python/devguide/devcycle.rst

 - the ``default`` branch holds the future 3.4 version and descends from ``3.3``
 - the ``3.3`` branch holds bug fixes for future 3.3.x maintenance releases and descends from ``3.2``
-- the ``3.2`` branch holds bug fixes for an upcoming final 3.2.4 maintenance release and then for future 3.2.x security releases
+- the ``3.2`` branch holds security fixes for future 3.2.x security releases
 - the ``3.1`` branch holds security fixes for future 3.1.x security releases
 - the ``2.7`` branch holds bug fixes for future 2.7.x maintenance releases and descends from ``2.6``